kimjoar/fermat/README.markdown

     `-- post.erb
 </pre>

-All the files in the posts folder with suffix <pre>.markdown</pre> will be converted to HTML and cached in the cache folder.
+All the files in the posts folder with suffix `.markdown` will be converted to HTML and cached in the cache folder.